CYP0630/FinAudio-Doc/docs/index.rst

 Committed to advancing AudioLLM research in the financial domain, with a focus on performance evaluation, dataset development, and the design of novel tasks.

+Based on our `paper <https://arxiv.org/pdf/2503.20990v1>`_, we provide real-time updates to the evaluation results within this document.

 ..
 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.